RamonTavares/NCTEC17-WDS/README.md

 2. Upload the configuration from the NC TEC repository.

-Note: The configuration provided in the repo needs to be updated to use Natural Language Understanding.
+Note: The configuration provided in the repo needs to be updated to use Natural Language Understanding. discovery_config in the download folder is a configuration for Alchemy Language.
+A new configuration needs to be created that uses Natural Language Understanding enrichments, this configuration is discovery_config2.json

 To upload the existing configuration from the collection:
 Retrieve the username and password credentials from the service details page.